eolatham/smarthome-dashboard-simulation/app/docs/design.md

 #### Event Processor

-The event processor uses a background scheduler to continuously poll and process occuring events from an event queue.
+The event processor uses a background scheduler to continuously poll and process occurring events from an event queue.

-At every half minute of app time, the event processor retrieves all unprocessed past events from the event queue and does the following with each one:
+At every half-minute of app time, the event processor retrieves all unprocessed past events from the event queue and does the following with each one:

 - applies its changes to the smart home state
 - sends it as a server-sent event (SSE) to the frontend to be displayed